Contact Information

 • Increased average days in milk: As dairy cows enter mid to later lactation, milk production naturally trails off with milk production peaking during early lactation.
 As the percentage of cows in mid to later lactation increases (increasing days in milk), milk production will be expected to be lower.
 This contributing factor to lower milk production might seem very obvious, but can provide a possible explanation or partial explanation which can easily be overlooked.

-• Lower body condition of early lactation cows: In early lactation, dairy cows cannot consume adequate amounts of energy to meet the energy needs for milk production and maintenance of the cow herself.
+• Lower body condition of early lactation cows: Often times, in early lactation, dairy cows cannot consume adequate amounts of energy to meet the energy needs for milk production and maintenance of the cow herself.
 As a result, early lactation cows are said to be in negative energy balance and rely on body stores of fat or adipose tissue to support the additional amounts of energy needed to support milk production they cannot consume.
 If these stores are not present or are mobilized too quickly, cows often times will produce the amount of milk equal to the amount of energy they can consume.
 In other words, they will not milk as well as they could have or peak as high in milk production.
 Thin early lactation cows often are related to cows calving thinner than normal or metabolic disorders related to the transition back into the milking herd that result in cows going off feed and dropping in body condition quickly.

 • More cows in the milk herd: Often-times cows are added to the milking string to improve cash flow without making accommodations for increased bunk space (hay, silage, and/or TMR) and/or resting space.
 Overcrowding at the feed bunk can decrease feed intake especially in fresh and early lactating cows resulting in lower milk production.
 Sometimes overcrowding with other contributing causes can result in lowered milk production even when it appears that no feeding and management practices have changed.